-The CDC defines myeloma as a cancer of the plasma cells.
-The cells grow too much and form a tumor or mass in the bone marrow.
+The CDC defines myeloma as a cancer of plasma cells.
+When the cells grow too large, they

+form a tumor or mass in the bone marrow.
 The most common form of myeloma is multiple myeloma.
 These blood cells are in charge of making antibodies to fight infection by recognizing and attacking germs.
 Multiple myeloma reduces these healthy blood cells by accumulating in the bone marrow and crowding out the plasma cells.
-Instead of producing helpful antibodies, these cancer cells create abnormal proteins which lead to multiple complications including the following:
+Instead of producing helpful antibodies, these cancer cells create abnormal proteins, which lead to multiple complications, including the following:- Anemia (low red blood cell count) – Because myeloma grows and crowds out normal blood cells, it can cause blood problems like anemia;

-- Bone issues – Your bones can also be affected by multiple myeloma, which can cause broken or thinning bones or bone pain; and
+- Bone issues – Your bones can also be affected by multiple myeloma, which can cause broken or thinning bones or bone pain and

 Symptoms of multiple myeloma include: